apache/nuttx/configs/sam4e-ek/README.txt

     NOTES:

     1. See the NOTES in the description of the nsh configuration.
 Those notes all apply here as well.
+Some additional notes unique to the USB console version follow:

     2. The configuration differences between this configuration and the nsh configuration is: